NHSRC/facilities-assessment-server/API.md

 * All Gunak API works over https.
 The unsecured resources also work over http.
 * The response type for the API call is JSON.
 * The response is paginated when the number of resources returned are more than 1000.
   * The response page size can also be controlled by query paramerter - "size".
   * When the response is paginated then the pagination details are included in the page.
     * size = maximum number of elements in a page
     * totalElements = actual number of elements in current page
     * totalPages = Total number of pages
     * number = Current page's number (zero based)
- *
+  * Wherever applicable API can be invoked by using a lastModifiedDate parameter.
+When this parameter is passed the results will contain resources which have been changed after this time.
-* The date parameter should be passed in ISO format
+* The date parameter should be passed in ISO format like 1900-01-01T00:00:00.001Z
-* All entities are identified a UUID in string format
+* All entities are identified a UUID in string format like 4dc48f20-da72-43d4-b5db-ba7a0ddc342a
 * The format for each API is as follows:
   * The on-wire format
   * Explanation of the API